-Where your business pays VAT by direct debit (DD), you would have had to cancel that DD in order to take advantage of the VAT deferment.
-This needed to be done at least 5 working days before the payment is due to be taken.
+Where your business pays VAT by direct debit (DD), you must cancel that DD in order to take advantage of the VAT deferment.
+This needs to be done at least 5 working days before the payment is due to be taken.
 HMRC cannot cancel the DD from their end, and the VAT reported on the VAT return will be taken automatically if the DD is not cancelled.